How to Teach Kids to Tie Their Shoes - Baby Chick

 Cocomelon’s Tie Your Shoes

-Every young child likely knows all about Cocomelon.
+Every young child is likely familiar with Cocomelon.
 This video about tying shoes can be found on both YouTube and Netflix.
 There are many catchy tunes made by Cocomelon, from going to the potty to eating your vegetables.
 So, it’s unsurprising that there is one for learning to tie shoes.
 Check it out!

 How to Tie Your Shoes with Josh and Blue